y-ncao/Python-Study/solutions.md

 ### [24.
 Swap Nodes in Pairs](https://oj.leetcode.com/problems/swap-nodes-in-pairs/)

 Given a linked list, swap every two adjacent nodes and return its head.

-For example,
+You may not modify the values in the list's nodes, only nodes itself may be changed.

+Example:

 Given 1->2->3->4, you should return the list as 2->1->4->3.

-Your algorithm should use only constant space.
-You may not modify the values in the list, only nodes itself can be changed.

 ```python